oroinc/documentation/backend/security/field-acl.rst

 Check Field ACL in TWIG Templates
 ---------------------------------

 Use the `is_granted` twig function to check grants in twig templates.
-To check the field, use the the field name as the third parameter of the function:
+To check the field, use the field name as the third parameter of the function:

 .. code-block:: php